stratoit/internship_2018/README.md

-The following repository is controlled by **[Strato-IT](https://stratoitkorea.com)** and was created under the the direction of **Mr. Younghyo Kim, CEO, Strato-IT** during the period of May to July 2018.
+The following repository is controlled by **[Strato-IT](https://stratoitkorea.com)** and was created under the the direction of **Mr. Younghyo Kim, CEO, Strato-IT** (yhkim@strato-it.co.kr) during the period of May to July 2018.
 This repository was created by interns in order to explore the practical applications of Machine Learning.

 ## SELF DRIVING VEHICLE USING DEEP NEURAL NETWORKS